Shares at PSX lose nearly 400 points

-Bears continued their dominance on the trading floor of the Pakistan Stock Exchange (PSX) on Wednesday on the back of pre-election uncertainty and high leverage costs.
+Bears continued their dominance on the trading floor of the Pakistan Stock Exchange (PSX) on Wednesday, with analysts attributing the sell-off to pre-election uncertainty and high leverage costs.

 The index managed to recover most of its losses later in the day and closed at 62,448.01 points, down 385 points or 0.61pc from Tuesday’s close.